Hennakhan/S20-team8-project/README.md

 # 5. Done
 ```
 ## Demo
-Detailed discription about each model can be found in the folder CNN_Models inside the Demo Folder in the root directory.
+Detailed description about each model can be found in the folder CNN_Models inside the Demo Folder in the root directory.
 There are file in there (Model1-Demo.ipynb, Model2-Demo.ipynb, and Model3-Demo.ipynb) that contains a walkthrough of the project.
 Going through this demo and running the code will give you a better understanding of the project.

 After creating the model and deploying it to the webapp.
 This is how your webapp is going to work with your model.